Louisvh/NDS-controller/README.md

 connect to an Android device over WiFi and to function as an input device.
 The main use case is controlling emulators: most emulated real-time games tends to be a pain to play on a touch screen and greatly benefit from being played on a gamepad.
-Sure, a bluetooth gamepad only costs like $50, but the Nintendo DS that is gathering dust in your closet is free!
+Sure, a Bluetooth gamepad only costs like $50, but the Nintendo DS that is gathering dust in your closet is free!

 ## Progress
-- [x] Create some sort of connection wizzard
+- [x] Create some sort of connection wizard
 - [x] Make it pretty
 - [x] Enable connecting to a WiFi network
 - [x] Create an Android keyboard that accepts network packets as input
-- [ ] Fix that keyboard to not be a buggy mess and release its source code
 - [ ] Translate NDS input to network packets and send them to Android device
+- [x] Write a 3DS version
+- [ ] Make that 3DS version pretty
 - [ ] Add a proper options menu on both sides to configure the input
+- [ ] Open-source it all

 ## Usage
-**NOTE:** The program doesn't actually work yet.
+**NOTE:** The NDS version doesn't work yet.
+I started this project long ago, shelved it after losing interest and un-shelved it after buying a 3DS.
+The NDS version started as an exercise in making something pretty and functional, but I lost interest before it became functional.
+I decided to skip the "pretty" step in the 3DS version and got it working first.
+The "pretty" may come at some later time.

+*NDS:*
-Build the APP into a .nds file using devkitARM.
+Build the client into a .nds file using devkitARM.
 Run it using the compatible homebrew-/flashcard of your choice.
 Follow the instructions on-screen to connect it to the same WiFi network your phone is on (a tethered hotspot is fine too).
-Run the NDS-controller APP on your Android device and follow the instructions from there.
+Run the NDS-controller app on your Android device and follow the instructions from there.

+*3DS:*
+Build the client using devkitARM.
+Install it using your preferred method.
+Run the app in Android, match your 3DS client to the IP address displayed on the screen and follow the instructions on the Android app.

 ## LICENSE
 :[MIT LICENSE](LICENSE)